danmarz/my-digital-garden/_pages/learning.md

 § ― selected sections
 # January 2022
+* <a href="https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer">The Pragmatic Programmer: From Journeyman to Master</a> by Andy Hunt  ―  currently 📖
 * <a href="https://www.goodreads.com/book/show/54375336-the-coding-career-handbook-guides-principles-strategies-and-tactics">The Coding Career Handbook.
-Guides, Principles, Strategies, and Tactics – from Code Newbie to Senior Dev</a> by Shawn Swyx Wang  ―  currently 📖
+Guides, Principles, Strategies, and Tactics – from Code Newbie to Senior Dev</a> by Shawn Swyx Wang
 * <a href="https://frontendmasters.com/courses/testing-practices-principles/">FrontendMasters: JavaScript Testing Practices and Principles</a> by <a href="https://twitter.com/kentcdodds">Kent C. Dodds</a>
 * <a href="https://www.justjavascript.com/">Just Javascript - Explore the JavaScript Universe</a> by <a href="https://github.com/gaearon">Dan Abramov</a>